 2. PCB Assembly—Examining and Correction

-You need to check if all the electronic components on the PCB have been placing accurately.
+You need to check if all the electronic components on the PCB have been placed accurately.
 It can be done automatically with the use of a transport frame.
-If you find any errors or mistakes, the engineers can quickly rectify them.
+The engineers can quickly rectify any errors or mistakes if you find them.

 These electronic components have to be soldered to the board in this step.
 You can do it manually, but a far more efficient and automated process called Wave soldering can be used.